Cargill/splinter-docs/docs/0.5/examples/gameroom/walkthrough/index.md

 the circuit must be connected (peered).

-The admin service on the Acme Splinter node (which has the service ID `admin::acme-node-000​`) uses a `​PeerConnector​` to request connections with the members.
-The `​PeerConnector​` joins a transport and a network in order to enable adding peers at runtime, without having knowledge of the underlying transport.
+The admin service on the Acme Splinter node (which has the service ID `admin::acme-node-000​`) is able to send requests using a `PeerManagerConnector` to request the creation of a peer.
+The admin service also can use the `PeerManagerConnector` to subscribe to notifications of the status of a peering request.
+The `PeerManagerConnector` sends requests to the `PeerManager`.
+Peering requests are counted by the `PeerManager` to ensure connections remain only as long as they are needed.

-1. Acme's admin service calls `​PeerConnector.connect​` with the node ID and the endpoint listed in the proposed circuit.
-If the node is already connected, the peer connector returns "​Ok​".
-If the node is not connected, the peer connector creates the connection and, if successful, adds the connection to the Splinter network.
+1. Acme's admin service uses the `PeerManagerConnector.add_peer_ref` with the node ID and the endpoints listed in the proposed circuit to begin the peering process.

+2. `PeerManagerConnector.add_peer_ref` sends a message,
+   `PeerManagerRequest::AddPeer` including the `peer_id` and `endpoints`, is sent to the `PeerManager`.
+A `PeerRef` is returned to the admin service that represents the incremented count for peer requests to ensure the connection is maintained for as long as it is needed.
+The admin service must hold on to this `PeerRef` for as long as the peer is used.

+3. The `PeerManager` receives the `PeerManagerRequest` message and uses `PeerManager.add_peer` to create the connection.

-2. After the connection has been created, a message exchange starts for peer authorization (described in ​Appendix A​).
+4. After the connection has been created, a message exchange starts for peer authorization (described in ​Appendix A​).

-3. When peer authorization succeeds, the Acme admin service is notified that the Bubba Bakery node (`​bubba-node-000​`) has been successfully authorized.
-Acme and Bubba are now peers.

-4. The `​CircuitManagmentPayload​` is removed from the "pending payloads" queue and is passed to the admin service handler for pending circuit payloads.
+5. If the connection is authorized, the connection is added to the Splinter network.
+The `PeerManager` then sends a `Connected` message to its subscribers.

+6. Once the admin service has received the `Connected` message, the `​CircuitManagmentPayload​` is removed from the `unpeered_payloads` queue and moved to `pending_protocol_payloads` queue.
+Peers' admin services with payloads in this list have yet to agree on a protocol version.
+Protocol versions are required to ensure the peers are running compatible versions of Splinter.
+This agreement must occur before any circuit management payloads can be handled.
+If these versions are not compatible, the payload will be dropped.

+   The connecting admin service, Acme's admin service, sends a request which specifies the minimum and maximum protocol versions that it can support.
+   Bubba's admin service responds with its highest supported version in the connecting service's range.
+If the admin service's agree on the protocol version, the admin service continues to process the payload.

+7. Once Acme's and Bubba's admin services have agreed on a protocol version, the `CircuitManagementPayload` is moved to from `pending_protocol_payloads` to `pending_circuit_payloads`.
+The payload is now ready to go through consensus.

 #### I-2.5.
 Splinter daemons use consensus to process the circuit request